Home > Analyses > Technology > Garmin Ltd.

 ProductDescription

-FitnessRunning and multi-sport watches, cycling products, activity trackers, smartwatches, accessories, and Garmin Connect platforms.
+FitnessRunning and multi-sport watches, cycling products, activity trackers, smartwatches, and accessories.
+Includes Garmin Connect platforms and Connect IQ development tools.

-OutdoorAdventure watches, outdoor handhelds, golf devices, mobile apps, dog tracking and training devices.
+OutdoorAdventure watches, outdoor handheld devices, golf equipment, mobile apps, and dog tracking/training devices.

-AviationAircraft avionics including flight decks, navigation, communication, flight control, safety systems, and portable GPS.
+AviationAircraft avionics including integrated flight decks, flight displays, navigation, communication, safety, and connectivity solutions.

-Marine SegmentChartplotters, multi-function displays, fish finders, sonar, autopilot, radars, sensors, communication radios, sailing products.
+Marine SegmentChartplotters, multi-function displays, fish finders, sonar, autopilots, radars, VHF radios, sailing products, and trolling motors.

-Automotive MobileEmbedded computing models, infotainment systems, personal navigation devices, and cameras for automotive applications.
+Automotive MobileEmbedded computing models, infotainment systems, personal navigation devices, and cameras for automotive use.

 Main Competitors

-There are 20 competitors in total, with the table below listing the top 10 leaders by market capitalization:
+Garmin Ltd. competes with 20 companies in its sector; below is a list of the top 10 leaders by market capitalization:

 CompetitorMarket Cap.